SheetJS/sheetjs/README.md

 ## License

 Please consult the attached LICENSE file for details.
-All rights not explicitly granted by the Apache 2.0 license are reserved by the Original Author.
+All rights not explicitly granted by the Apache 2.0 License are reserved by the Original Author.

 It is the opinion of the Original Author that this code conforms to the terms of the Microsoft Open Specifications Promise, falling under the same terms as